Fractures (Broken Bones)

 How Are Fractures Diagnosed?

-Diagnosing a fracture involves a physical examination and imaging tests such as X-rays, CT scans, or MRIs.
-These tests help determine the type and extent of the fracture, guiding appropriate treatment.
+Diagnosis typically involves a physical examination followed by imaging tests like X-rays, CT scans, or MRIs.
+These help determine the fracture’s type and severity, which guides the treatment plan.

 What Are Stress Fractures?

-Stress fractures are tiny cracks in the bone caused by repetitive force, often from overuse.
-Athletes and military personnel are particularly prone to stress fractures, especially in weight-bearing bones like the legs and feet.
+Stress fractures are tiny cracks caused by repetitive force, often from overuse.
+They’re common in weight-bearing bones like the legs and feet, especially in athletes and military personnel.
+Read more: Stress Fracture Management

 What Are Avulsion Fractures?

-Avulsion fractures occur when a tendon or ligament pulls off a small piece of bone.
-These fractures commonly happen in athletes and can occur in various parts of the body, including the ankle and hip.
+Avulsion fractures happen when a tendon or ligament pulls off a small piece of bone.
+They often occur in the ankle or hip and are typically seen in athletes.
+Read more: Avulsion Fractures

 What Are Osteoporotic Fractures?

 Osteoporotic fractures are breaks that occur in bones weakened by osteoporosis.
-These fractures are most common in the spine, wrist, and hip, significantly affecting older adults.
+Common areas affected are the spine, wrist, and hip, significantly impacting older adults.
+Read more: Osteoporosis & Osteopenia

 Treatment Options for Fractures

-Treatment for fractures depends on the severity and location of the break:
+Treatment depends on the fracture’s severity and location:

-• Immobilisation: Casts or splints are commonly used to keep the bone in place during healing.
+• Immobilisation: Casts or splints keep the bone in place while healing.

-• Pain Management: Medications help manage pain and inflammation.
+• Pain Management: Medications help control pain and reduce inflammation.

-• Surgery: Severe fractures may require surgery to realign bones and stabilise them with hardware such as screws, plates, or rods.
+• Surgery: Severe fractures may require surgery to realign bones, often using screws, plates, or rods for stability.

-• Physiotherapy: Rehabilitation exercises restore strength, flexibility, and range of motion after the bone has healed.
+• Physiotherapy: Rehabilitation exercises restore strength, flexibility, and range of motion once the bone has healed.

 Read more: Post-Fracture Physiotherapy | Post-Operative Physiotherapy